Spring Security

 Course & Training

-Spring Security is a powerful and highly customisable authentication and authorisation module from the Spring ecosystem.
-It is the de facto standard for securing Spring-based applications, but can also be used in non-Spring Java applications.
-As with all Spring projects, the real strength of Spring Security is that it can be easily extended to meet individual requirements.
+Spring Security is a powerful and highly customisable authentication and authorisation framework from the Spring ecosystem.
+It is the de facto standard for securing Spring-based applications – from classic MVC apps to APIs for Single Page Applications (SPA).
+As with all Spring projects, the real strength of Spring Security lies in its flexibility to adapt to individual security requirements.

 In-House Course: